Park Soo-young (entertainer): 2018–present: Acting career and legal troubles

-In 2019, she was cast in the app drama, Kim Seul Gi Genius, which was scheduled to be released in May 2019, due to the delay in 2018.
-She is also part of the tvN's comedy drama, Ugly Miss Young-ae 17.
+In 2019, she was cast in the app drama, Kim Seul Gi Genius, which was released in May 2019.
+She was also part of the tvN's comedy drama, Ugly Miss Young-ae 17.

+In an interview and pictorial with @star1 magazine for their December 2020 issue, Park revealed that she would now be promoting herself under her birth name, Park Soo-young.

 On May 18, 2021, Park hit a taxi with her car while driving in Cheongdam-dong, a neighborhood of Seoul.
 Upon the arrival of law enforcement at the scene, she was determined to have a blood alcohol content of 0.08.
 As a result, she was charged with a DUI and had her driver's license revoked.
 In August 2021, Celltrion Entertainment announced that Park Soo-Ah's contract had expired, and after coming to an agreement between both parties, it would not be renewed.

 In October 2022, Park signed with new agency BK Entertainment.